-Michael Liersch, head of Behavioral Finance at Merrill Lynch Wealth Management, advises bringing these issues up long before safety concerns arise, and then positioning yourself as your loved ones' ally.
+Cynthia Hutchins, director of Financial Gerontology at Bank of America Merrill Lynch, advises bringing these issues up long before safety concerns arise, and then positioning yourself as your loved ones' ally.

 Kate Wilber, professor of gerontology at the University of Southern California Davis School of Gerontology, adds that you may have to be persistent.
 "Often when you first broach the topic, you'll be rebuffed," she says.
 "That's normal.
 It doesn't mean the door is closed.
 This will likely take more than one conversation."

 3. Who will provide the caregiving, if it's needed?

 Taking care of aging parents—or paying for their care—can be a large responsibility, and yet it's a responsibility that often falls unevenly in families.

-Liersch recommends that siblings talk first among themselves about how they'll share the caregiving role.
+Hutchins recommends that siblings talk first among themselves about how they'll share the caregiving role.
 "You want to be sure that both your parents' and your own needs are considered.
 Sometimes it makes sense to cobble together a combination of in-home and outside care," she says, where siblings can at least share the costs, if not the hands-on responsibilities.

 4. What about end-of-life issues?

 Having this conversation can help ensure that a loved one's (or your own) wishes will be honored.
 Among the things to consider: Which medical treatments do you want to be used or avoided at the end of your life?
 Who do you want to be your health-care proxy if you are unable to communicate your wishes?
 You can use a health-care power of attorney and a living will to document your choices.